DrThomasAger/smile/README.md

 - **Portable across foundation and open source** – Transform your text prompts so that they work across models like ChatGPT, Kimi K2, Claude, Gemini, or an open source model!
 - **Token efficient** – Symbols such as `(:` and `:)` It compresses well in modern tokenizers to embed single token structure elements to indicate sections, rather than long explanations.

+Note that token efficient examples are coming soon.
+The current example prioritizes consisistently intelligent and effective functionality across models in order to demonstrate the cognitive advantage and subsequent downstream task performance improvements.
+It is deliberately a heavily opinionated prompt in-order to demonstrate how to apply the framework, rather than providing a dense token efficient example that is gibberish or hard to read.

 ### How can I start writing (: Smile?